Features and Ease of Use

 Also, apparently, the hosting plans include “free updates for life” which is especially useful for WordPress websites as the updates can be fairly regular.
 I’d recommend getting the team to confirm exactly what’s included, however, as the information on the website is vague.

-The features are standard for experts – nothing overly groundbreaking or unusual – unless there’s more than advertised on the website.
-Of course, you’ll get FTP access, MySQL databases, PHP, and Cron jobs, but I couldn’t tell you if any more advanced coding scripts are supported or SSH, for instance.
+The features cater to experts with standard offerings that aren’t overly groundbreaking or unusual, unless there are additional ones not advertised on the website.
+You can expect FTP access, MySQL databases, PHP, and Cron jobs, but I’m unsure if more advanced coding scripts or SSH are supported.

 Pricing and Support